AWS Client VPN: Default route gets sucked into VPN

 • HSTS preload list enforcement

-1. Optimizing your VPN settings
+1. Optimizing VPN settings

 textredirect-gateway autolocal ipv6 block-outside-dns tls-version-min 1.3